Jill Sampson

 1989

 Queensland Rural Youth Ambassador to the United Kingdom.
-Hosted by Young Farmers clubs across England, Wales, Scotland and Northern Ireland.
+Hosted by the Young Farmers Club of England and Wales (YFC), Scottish Association of Young Farmers Clubs (SAYFC), and Young Farmers Clubs of Ulster (YFCU), Northern Ireland.

-Sponsored by Queensland Industry Development Corporation (QIDC) and Queensland Rural Youth.
-13 April – 8 October.
+Sponsored by Queensland Industry Development Corporation (QIDC); YFC, YFCU, SAYFC, and Queensland Rural Youth.
+13 April – 8 October 1989.

 Selected Presentations: